hammerheim-game/hammerheim-rules/3-warbands/clan-eshin.md

 practise martial crafts in the ruinous temples of the Horned Rat, their ever hungering and hideous god.
-There are none better amongst their verminous kind to gather up the treasure of Hammerheim, but they must be silent, swift and efficient.
+There are none better amongst their verminous kind to gather up the treasure of Mordheim, but they must be silent, swift and efficient.
-Were rival Skaven clans to discover the secret of Hammerheim there would come not hundreds, not thousands, but millions upon millions to contend for the wyrdstone in the City of the Damned.
+Were rival Skaven clans to discover the secret of Mordheim there would come not hundreds, not thousands, but millions upon millions to contend for the wyrdstone in the City of the Damned.